theodoredyer/cuda-knn/README.md

 ### Overview and Goals
 This project will include the following:
+- Python notebook for Exploratory Data Analysis of the input dataset
 - Basic CPU based Python implementation of the k-nn algorithm
 - Basic C based implementation of the k-nn algorithm
 - CUDA based implementation of the k-nn algorithm